If you have been affected by crime, Victim Care Merseyside is here to help.

 Victim Care Merseyside hub

-At the heart of the Victim Care Merseyside service is our team of trained, knowledgeable staff who are on hand to provide free, confidential and non-judgemental advice and support to anyone affected by crime living in Merseyside – real people here to help you.
+At the heart of the Victim Care Merseyside service is our team of trained, knowledgeable staff who can provide free, confidential and non-judgemental advice and support to anyone affected by crime living in Merseyside.

 This local hub is a single point of contact for help and guidance, with a team of specially trained staff available to offer emotional and practical support tailored to your needs.

-You can contact Victim Care Merseyside for help whether you have reported a crime to the police or not.
+You can contact Victim Care Merseyside for help whether you have reported a crime to the police or not, and no matter when the crime happened.

 Support is free and confidential.